Part of Subject areas

 Overview

 Career education and financial literacy equips students with the knowledge and skills needed to explore career opportunities and manage money effectively.
-This multidisciplinary subject helps students envision fulfilling careers and make informed decisions in the real world.
+This multidisciplinary subject helps students envision fulfilling careers and make informed decisions to guide their learning pathways and career plans in the real world.

 Through career education, students foster self-awareness, discover real-world career options and appreciate the diverse range of careers and how each contributes meaningfully to communities and society.
-To develop financial literacy, students learn about money management, saving, responsible spending, credit and debit cards, banking, budgeting, goal setting and planning.
-By developing decision-making skills in career education and financial literacy, students support their overall well-being and self-awareness and make informed decisions that align with their goals and aspirations.
+To develop financial literacy, students learn about money management, saving, responsible spending, budgeting, credit and debit use, banking, goal setting and planning for the future.
+By developing decision-making skills in career education and financial literacy, students support their overall well-being and self-awareness and make informed decisions that align with their goals, interests and aspirations.

 In kindergarten to Grade 6, career education and financial literacy development are part of the multidisciplinary physical education and wellness curriculum.